T. M. Varghese: State Congress.

-In the first general election to the Travancore legislative assembly after Travancore and Cochin were unified, T.M.
-Varghese was elected from Pathanapuram (State Assembly constituency) and became minister of education.
-On October 17, 1948 the ministry resigned.

-In 1949, T.M.
-Varghese was elected as the Speaker of the Assembly.

-Again in 1952 T.M.
-Varghese became Home Minister in A. J. John's short lived ministry.

 Arts

 He was instrumental in helping Kunchacko set up Udaya Pictures, the first prominent Kerala based film production company.
 He provided legal assistance to set up the company and also became a shareholder in it.

 Death and memorials

-He died on 31st December 1961.
-The body was cremated at Marthoma Church Kollam.
+He died on 31 December 1961.
+The body was cremated at a Marthoma Church in Kollam.

 There is a park constructed in Kollam in memory of him and is maintained by Kollam Municipal Corporation.
 There is also a library in his name maintained by municipality situated near Ammachiveedu.